Anthony Delaney

 Anthony Delaney (born 23 September 1983) is an Irish historian and actor.
-As an actor, he is known for his roles in the RTÉ One soap opera Fair City (2015–2019) and the Acorn TV series Harry Wild (2022–).
-He co-hosts the History Hit podcast After Dark: Myths, Misdeeds & the Paranormal (2023–) with Madeleine Pelling.
-His debut book Queer Georgians was published in 2025.
+He is known for his roles in the RTÉ One soap opera Fair City (2015–2019) and the 2022 Acorn TV series Harry Wild.
+He co-hosts the History Hit podcast After Dark: Myths, Misdeeds & the Paranormal with fellow historian Madeleine Pelling.
+His first book, Queer Georgians, was published in 2025.

 Early life and education

 Delaney grew up in rural County Kilkenny.
 He trained in acting at London's Royal Central School of Speech and Drama, graduating in 2010.
 In 2022, Delaney completed a PhD in History at the University of Exeter.

 Career

 Acting

 Delaney began his acting career in theatre; he starred in Colin Teevan's The Kingdom at the Soho Theatre in 2012.
 In 2015, Delaney joined the cast of the RTÉ One soap opera Fair City as Shane Cawley, a role he would play until 2019.
 He made his feature film debut in the 2019 Hellboy reboot.
 In 2022, he began playing in the Acorn TV detective series Harry Wild.